 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 When you think of deals on Star Alliance award bookings, your first thoughts might be Avianca LifeMiles, Air Canada Aeroplan, and Singapore Airlines KrisFlyer.
-However, the Turkish Airlines Miles & Smiles program can offer a wide variety of excellent redemptions at great value for your miles — despite the recent devaluation on February 16, 2024.
+However, the Turkish Airlines Miles & Smiles program can offer a wide variety of excellent redemptions at great value for your miles — despite recent devaluation in February 2024 and another in December 2025.

 Turkish Airlines Miles & Smiles Award Chart